-Calvin College affirms its commitment to maintaining a learning, working, and living environment that is fair, respectful, and free from harassment.
+Calvin University affirms its commitment to maintaining a learning, working, and living environment that is fair, respectful, and free from harassment.
 For more details, please refer to the Safer Spaces Policy.

 3. Eligibility Regulations

-The college recognizes the educational benefits of co-curricular activities and encourages students to participate in them.
+The university recognizes the educational benefits of co-curricular activities and encourages students to participate in them.
 However, curricular activities are of paramount importance in a college education, and for that reason, ideally only full time students who are in good academic and community standing are eligible to hold office in student government or in any student organizations, to serve on the staff of any student publications, to serve on any faculty committees, or to participate in intercollegiate athletics.
 For specific eligibility requirements please refer to your specific interest area (e.g., off-campus interims, athletics, student organizations, etc.).

 4. Emergency Notifications and Response

-Calvin College utilizes an Emergency Notification System for faculty, staff, and students.
-After responsible personnel have been made aware of an emergency affecting all or part of the Calvin College Campus, the Emergency Notification System will be activated without delay by the Campus Safety Dispatch Manager or Director of Campus Safety.
+Calvin University utilizes an Emergency Notification System for faculty, staff, and students.
+After responsible personnel have been made aware of an emergency affecting all or part of the Calvin University Campus, the Emergency Notification System will be activated without delay by the Campus Safety Dispatch Manager or Director of Campus Safety.
 Initial confirmation for activating the emergency notification system may occur by observation of a security officer, notification from an emergency liaison, multiple witness telephone calls, or an alarm system notification received at dispatch.

 The message content may contain pre-scripted brief messages or tailored content developed by the Director of Campus Safety or Manager of Campus Safety Dispatch.
 The information will be shared to help the public take action for their safety.
 An “all clear” message or follow up information will be disseminated as appropriate.

 Localized incidents within a building, such as a small fire or hazardous material spill in a lab most likely will not require a mass notification.

-In the event of an emergency, the Rave Message System will be activated to notify faculty, staff, and students, as Calvin College Administration deems necessary, based on the circumstances of the event.
+In the event of an emergency, the Rave Message System will be activated to notify faculty, staff, and students, as Calvin University Administration deems necessary, based on the circumstances of the event.
 The Rave Message System activation will make notifications in the following manner: